15 Things to Do if You Can't Sleep

 Sniff a calming scent

 There's real science behind how different scents can help calm you down and alleviate stress.
-Add a scented essential oil, diffuser, or candle (blow it out before falling asleep!) to your bedtime routine.
+Add a pillow mist, diffuser, or candle (blow it out before falling asleep!) to your bedtime routine.
 Pairing this with any of the above or below tips and tricks can help you build a solid nighttime routine that trains your body to wind down over time.

 Drink tart cherry juice